7 Eco-Friendly Lawn Care Tips to Try This Year

 Leave Glass Clippings Behind

-It’s best to leave your grass clippings on the lawn, according to Natural Lawn of America and many other organic lawn care experts.
+It’s best to leave your grass clippings on the lawn, according to Natural Lawn of America and many other eco-friendly lawn care experts.
 That’s because clippings are a good source of nutrients for your lawn.
 The nutrients will seep down into the ground and act as a natural fertilizer.
 Don’t let the grass get too long, though: Long clippings will take more time to break down and can make your lawn look messy.

 Find out the most efficient way to mow your lawn.